Submanifolds with constant principal curvatures in symmetric spaces: Introduction

-It is interesting to investigate the classification of submanifolds having the above geometric property of singular orbits of cohomogeneity one actions.
 Assume that $M$ is a standard real space form, that is, $M$ is the real hyperbolic space $\R H^n$, the Euclidean space $\EE^n$, or the sphere $S^n$, with their standard metrics of constant curvature $-1,0,+1$ respectively.
 Let $P$ be a submanifold of $M$ with $\codim(P) \geq 2$.
 Using Jacobi field theory one can show that the principal curvatures of $P$ are independent of the normal direction if and only if the tubes (of sufficiently small radii) around $P$ have constant principal curvatures.
-According to \'Elie Cartan \cite{Ca38}, a hypersurface in a space of constant curvature has constant principal curvatures if and only if it is isoparametric.
-For $\R H^n$ and $\EE^n$ the classification problem for isoparametric hypersurfaces was solved by Cartan \cite{Ca38} and Segre \cite{Se38} approximately 80 years ago.
+According to \'Elie Cartan \cite{Ca38}, a hypersurface of a space of constant curvature has constant principal curvatures if and only if it is isoparametric.
+For $\R H^n$ and $\EE^n$, the classification problem for isoparametric hypersurfaces was solved by Cartan \cite{Ca38} and Segre \cite{Se38} approximately 80 years ago.
 In contrast, the problem for $S^n$ turned out to be very challenging and was solved only recently by Chi (\cite{Ch16}; see \cite{Ch17} for a survey).

-One of the implications in the above characterization in spaces of constant curvature was recently generalized by Ge and Tang \cite{GeTang} to arbitrary Riemannian manifolds: Let $P$ be a submanifold of a Riemannian manifold $M$ with $\codim(P) \geq 2$ for which the tubes around it (for sufficiently small radii) are isoparametric hypersurfaces with constant principal curvatures.
+One of the implications in the above characterization was recently generalized by Ge and Tang \cite{GeTang} to arbitrary Riemannian manifolds: Let $P$ be a submanifold of a Riemannian manifold $M$ with $\codim(P) \geq 2$ for which the tubes around it (for sufficiently small radii) are isoparametric hypersurfaces with constant principal curvatures.
 Then the principal curvatures of $P$ are independent of the normal direction.
+The converse is not true, since tubes around totally geodesic submanifolds are generally not isoparametric (see e.g.~\cite{DDS17}).